OscarJHernandez/OscarJHernandez.github.io/_posts/2019-03-31-twitter_automotive_sentiment_analysis.md

 				if(word1.has_vector==True and word2.has_vector == True):
 					s+= word1.similarity(word2)
 		s/=Norm**2
 	return s
 {% endhighlight %}

-We used this method to find specific topics in the twitter database that did not have anything to do with cars, for example some car tweets were related to people warning each other about police chasing a criminal in a specific vehicle.
+This method was used to find specific topics in the twitter database that did not have to do with cars, for example some car tweets were related to people warning each other about police chasing a criminal in a specific vehicle.

 # Preliminary Results